61016: Statistics

-Effectiveness
+Reception

-BTP continues to promote awareness, as victims of sexual harassment have said they were unaware of the service as recently as 2024.
+BTP continues to promote crime awareness with 61016, as victims of sexual harassment have said they were unaware of the service as recently as of 2024.
+While use of the service has continued to grow over time and has been reported on positively, the "See it.

-The "See it.
 Say it.
-Sorted" campaign has been described as "the most irritating slogan in the history of British transport".
+Sorted" campaign has also been described as "the most irritating slogan in the history of British transport".
 Passengers have commented that the station and train announcements were "becoming too frequent and a bit annoying."